 Seat belts can provide optimal protection only if the belt web is properly worn.
 The seat belts must be fastened exactly in the order described in this chapter.
 An incorrect sitting position impairs substantially the protection a seat belt offers and can lead to severe or fatal injuries.
-The risk of severe or fatal injuries is especially increased when a deploying airbag strikes a vehicle occupant who has assumed an incorrect sitting position.
-As the driver, you are responsible for yourself and all passengers, especially children.
+The risk of severe or fatal injuries is especially increased when a deploying airbag strikes an occupant who has assumed an incorrect sitting position.
+As the driver, you are responsible for all vehicle occupants, especially children.
+Therefore:

-Never allow anyone to wear the seat belt incorrectly while the vehicle is moving ⇒ Λ.
+Never allow anyone to wear the seat belt incorrectly while the vehicle is moving ⇒ ▲.

-- An incorrectly worn seat belt increases the risk of severe injuries. - Before every trip, instruct your passengers to adjust their seat belts properly and to wear them for the whole journey. - Read and always observe information and warnings concerning the use of seat belts ⇒ page 23.
+- .
+An incorrectly worn seat belt increases the risk of severe injuries. - Before every trip, instruct your passengers to adjust their seat belts properly and to wear them for the whole journey. - Read and always observe information and warnings concerning the use of seat belts ⇒ page 23.